Haivision/srt/docs/CodingConventions.md

 This is important as during the review you usually focus on under which exactly condition the following block is executed, less on what exactly is passed to the function.
+It saves time and effort of the reviewers if both things are collected in one place rather than dispersed throughout the whole line.

 # Constness